dotnet/runtime/src/tools/illink/docs/illink-options.md

 assembly entry point.
 This rooting behaviour can be customized by passing additional option which can use one of following values.

-- `all` - Keep all members in root assembly
+- `all` - Keep all members in root assembly.
+This is equivalent to using `copy` link action for the assembly.
 - `default` - Use entry point for applications and all members for libraries
-- `entrypoint` - Use assembly entry point as only root in the assembly
+- `entrypoint` - Use assembly entry point as the only root in the assembly.
+This option is useful for multi entry-point libraries bundles.
+- `library` - All visible members and metadata are retained.
+This useful mode for trimming a library before publishing.
-- `visible` - Keep all members and types visible outside of root assembly
+- `visible` - Keep all members and types visible outside of the assembly.
+All internals members are also rooted when assembly contains InternalsVisibleToAttribute.

 You can retain all public members of `Program.exe` application even if they are not referenced by any dependency by calling linker like